simp/simp-doc/docs/user_guide/PXE_Boot.rst

      consistency.

    * You will need to know what kickstart file you are using.
-UEFI and Legacy mode require seperate kickstart files.
+UEFI and Legacy mode require separate kickstart files.
 Other things that might require a different kickstart file to be configure are disk drive configurations, if FIPS is being used and other things.
 Create a different linux model file for each different kickstart file you have to use.
 (See the ``pupclient_x86_64.cfg`` file for